 |Consistency rules||These are rules that look for known fraudulent trends in the customer behavior or data.||Shopper Using Anonymous Proxy|

 |Velocity rules||Velocity rules allow merchants to set specific thresholds on how often a shopper can attempt transactions in a given time period.||Shopper Email Usage Frequency|

 |External risk checks||Plugins to various third-party risk mitigation systems that allow them to be used in coordination with RevenueProtect.||Perseuss Airline Check|

-The engine rules are configured at the merchant account level.
-Depending on a merchant's fraud exposure, they may configure significantly different risk mitigation rules for each account.
-Generally speaking, merchants tend to isolate low-risk transactions from high-risk, enabling differentiated risk configurations for each profile.
+Configure different risk mitigation rules for each account depending on your fraud exposure.
+In practice, most merchants tend to isolate low-risk from high-risk transactions, enabling differentiated risk configurations for each profile.

 Remember that transactions are blocked when their score reaches 100.

 Note the following about the risk configuration setup:

 Each rule has a score threshold associated with it.
 This is the score that adds to the aggregate transaction score if the rule triggers.

 - Many rules need additional configuration.
 Click the pencil icon to configure the rule-specific settings for that rule.